bob-606/5.easa.fi/README.md

 ## 39. Wing tip vortex development begins during which phase of flight?
-Wing tip vortex development begins during which phase of flight?
 - As soon as the aircraft starts moving
 - While setting take-off power during take-off run
 - ***When lift is being generated during rotation***